1. Purpose/Abstract

 2. Scope

+This policy applies to all University of Derby sub-contracted provision for education and training financed using the Department for Education (DfE) funds.
 Subcontracting in all its forms is managed through the University Apprenticeships Hub.
 This includes provision funded through the Apprenticeship Levy and the Adult Education Budget.
-The University recognizes the importance of building effective supply chain relationships to deliver excellent learner outcomes and to develop that relationship within a subcontracting context.
+The University recognises the importance of building effective supply chain relationships to deliver excellent learner outcomes and to develop that relationship within a subcontracting context.

 3. Policy Statement